csc301-fall-2022/assignment-2-3-shihhu0a0-zheng-duan/README.md

 We watched online tutorial at https://www.youtube.com/watch?v=I7EDAR2GRVo for overall MERN stack infrastructure and backend frontend connection.

 Added Features:
-- calculate total price based on currency and tax
+- calculate total price based on selected currencies and tax ratios
+- filter products by attributes
 - user sign-up and login
-- light and dark theme
+- light and dark theme (I forgot to demo it in the walkthrough video.
+It's the switch button in the top left corner)
-- add and view reviews
+- add/delete reviews
 - save and load

 ## Report

 ### Web or mobile application
-We chose to build a web application because both of us have no experience with building a mobile application but we already have some basic knowledge around web development frontend and backend technologies such as HTML, CSS and JavaScript.
+We chose to build a web application as a preparation for our project: also a web application.
+Besides both of us have no experience with building a mobile application but we already have some basic knowledge around web development frontend and backend technologies such as HTML, CSS and JavaScript.

+For the following tech stack choices, we not only considered the pros and cons of the technologies but also considered how much they fit our project.

 ### Frontend
 For a web application, the frontend is usually built using HTML, CSS and JavaScript.
 C++ can also be used but its advatage is on system programming, which is not a focus of our application.
 We decided to look for different JavaScript framework options, which have pre-built structure and library, to save us some development time.
-Some of the popular options are React, Vue, and Angular, which we are going to compare below.
+Popular options are React, Vue, and Angular, which we are going to compare below.
 - React
     - pros:
         - easier to learn compared to Angular